AdiAddons/AdiBags/README.md

 Configuration is available through Blizzard addon panel, the `/adibags` chat command, and by configuring "right-click to open options" and right clicking on any blank space in the bag window.

 ## Main Features
----

 ### Filter Partitions
 AdiBags will automatically filter and group items into partitions so that all like-items are always grouped together.
 AdiBags tries to make sure there are intelligent defaults that require little-to-no out of the box configuration for item grouping.
-The partiions them selves are layed out automatically as well, with no human interaction.
+The partitions them selves are laid out automatically as well, with no human interaction.
 The result is a beautiful item and bag experience, right from the start!
 <p align="center">
   <span><img width="570" height="625" src="https://i.imgur.com/PyCfmcR.gif"></span>
   <br>